 The second way to change your mindset is merely knowing about the growth mindset.
 Imagine the impact we can make by sharing this article with someone.
 It could be friends, family, partners, students, or co-workers.

 How to think correctly?
-(The mindset of billionaire)
+(The mindset of a billionaire)

 The largest gap between successful and unsuccessful people is the thinking gap.
 It’s not about being smart.
 Also, it’s about IQ.
 Successful people think differently than unsuccessful people.
 Why thinking leads to right living, stupid thinking leads to wrong with.
 If you want to have a fulfilled life, you have to fill your mind correctly.
 Right now, you need to focus on today.

-Many leaders don’t understand that true today matters, and we overestimate what we could do tomorrow.
-We exaggerate what we did yesterday, but we underestimate what we can do now.
+Many leaders don’t understand that truth today matters, and we overestimate what we could do tomorrow.
+We exaggerate what we did yesterday but underestimate what we can do now.
 So the question for all of us is, what am I doing without the great leaders?
 Because of that, they maximize the moment.

 Just do it